utahfmr/VULFI/README.md

   --rslt RSLT           name of the output file where result will be written --ficsv FICSV         name of the input csv file containing intermediate fi data.
   --fia {cbr,abr,msk}   fault injection algorithm, valid options:
-                         	cbr - cumulative byte ordering; target one or more contiguous bytes for fault injection. abr - absolute bit range;target a bit-range for fault injection --fib {1,2,3,4,5,6,7,8}
+                         	cbr - cumulative byte ordering; target one or more contiguous bytes for fault injection.
+                        	abr - absolute bit range;target a bit-range for fault injection --fib {1,2,3,4,5,6,7,8}
-                        no. of contiguous bytes to be considered for fault injection Note:this option must be provided when using -fia=cbr --fid {msb,lsb}       direction from which no. of contiguous bytes to be considered for fault injection Note:this option must be provided when using -fia=cbr --fbu FBU             upper bound for the fault injection bit-range.
+                        number of contiguous bytes to be considered for fault injection Note:this option must be provided when using -fia=cbr

+  --fid {msb,lsb}       direction from which no. of contiguous bytes to be considered for
+                        fault injection
+                        Note:this option must be provided when using -fia=cbr

+  --fbu FBU             upper bound for the fault injection bit-range.
-                        	Note:this option must be provided when using -fia=abr --fbl FBL             lower bound for the fault injection bit-range.
+                        Note:this option must be provided when using -fia=abr

+  --fbl FBL             lower bound for the fault injection bit-range.
                         Note:this option must be provided when using -fia=abr --np NUM_PROB         numerator of fault injection probability expressed as a fraction.
   --dp DEN_PROB         denominator of fault injection probability expressed as a fraction.
   --ff {eql,max,min,nlm}
-                        puts restriction on no. of faults that will be injected, valid options: eql - execution with fault injection count equal to the val provided by --fc. max - execution with fault injection count at max equal to the val provided by --fc. min - execution with fault injection count at least equal to the val provided by --fc. nlm - execution with fault injection count having no limit.
+                        puts restriction on no. of faults that will be injected, valid options: eql - execution with fault injection count equal to the val provided by --fc.
+                        	max - execution with fault injection count at max equal to the val provided by --fc.
+                        	min - execution with fault injection count at least equal to the val provided by --fc.
+                        	nlm - execution with fault injection count having no limit.
   --fc FICOUNT          fault injection countm this value is used in combination with --ff.
 ```